Navigating Configuration Post-processing¶

 filters.

-Because this rendering is separated from the standard generation of the intended configuration, you must use the {% raw %}
+Since this rendering occurs after the initial generation of the intended configuration, the {% raw %}

-- For example, an original template like this,
+- For example, an original template might look like this:

 render_secrets